mpickering/blog/ide/posts/2020-05-08-state-of-haskell-ide.md

 And more importantly, because it builds upon so many components, haskell-language-server will receive any improvements made downstream.
 This division of labour allows contributors to focus on the individual problems that need tackled, whilst benefiting the whole ecosystem.

+Ultimately this means that **haskell-ide-engine is being sunset and users should eventually move to haskell-language-server** when it is ready.
+**ghcide will continue to be developed** and will serve as the underlying backend that powers haskell-language-server.

 ### Looking forward
 We are now entering the *renaissance* of Haskell tooling.
 This summer